Scoliosis Spinal Curve Braces Prevent Progression and Surgery

 "These findings emphasize the role that open doctor-patient communication plays in encouraging treatment effectiveness in the adolescent age group."

-*This information is from an external source (American Academy of Orthopaedic Surgeons).
+(i)Source/Reference: American Academy of Orthopaedic Surgeons.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.